 Labour Day in Queensland and May Day in the Northern Territory hold a significant place in union history.

-The annual event is both an important reminder not to forget those who fought hard for decent and fair working conditions in Australia, as well as a celebration of their success and a chance to renew our commitment to ensuring a better future for all.
+Celebrated on the first Monday in May, this annual event is both an important reminder not to forget those who fought hard for decent and fair working conditions in Australia, as well as a celebration of their success and a chance to renew our commitment to ensuring a better future for all.

 Why we celebrate